ahmadnisarr/SQE_Project/README.md

 ## Features

-- User-friendly interface for voting on categories.
+- User-friendly interface for voting on different categories.
 - Real-time updates of voting results.
 - Secure user authentication and authorization.
 - SQLite database for data storage.